fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

         Fw::On on_off
     )
   {
-    // Create a variable to represent the command response auto cmdResp = Fw::CmdResponse::OK;

-    // Verify if on_off is a valid argument.
-    // Note: isValid is an autogenerate helper function for enums defined in fpp. if(!on_off.isValid())
-    {
-        // TODO: Add an event that indicates we received an invalid argument.
-        // NOTE: Add this event after going through the "Events" exercise.

-        // Update command response with a validation error cmdResp = Fw::CmdResponse::VALIDATION_ERROR;
-    }
-    else
-    {
     this->m_count = 0; // Reset count on any successful command
     this->m_blinking = Fw::On::ON == on_off; // Update blinking state

     // TODO: Add an event that reports the state we set to blinking.
     // NOTE: This event will be added during the "Events" exercise.

     // TODO: Report the blinking state via a telemetry channel.
     // NOTE: This telemetry channel will be added during the "Telemetry" exercise.
-    }

     // Provide command response
-    this->cmdResponse_out(opCode,cmdSeq,cmdResp);
+    this->cmdResponse_out(opCode,cmdSeq,Fw::CmdResponse::OK);
   }
 ```
 Save the file then run the following command in the terminal to verify your component is building correctly.